 By educating students in ways that build on nursing’s legacy of health promotion and disease prevention, nurse educators can prepare them to partner with underserved communities in order to offer low cost, prevention-based services that meet local needs.
 We use preliminary data from the Jordan and Harris Community Health Center in Newark, NJ to demonstrate how nurses can serve as role models in microsystem healthcare that follows the Institute of Medicine’s recommendations for healthcare reform.

 I am currently collaborating with Dr. Cindy Sickora and Dr. Peijia Zha to develop a series of health care delivery pilot studies in conjunction with the Community Advisory Board (CAB) of the Jordan and Harris Community Health Center in Newark, NJ.
+We are about to welcome graduate students Patricia Hoff and Jeannie Garmon to our research team.

 The Joint Ph.D.
 Program in Urban Systems Health Track utilizes the National Center for Faculty Development & Diversity’s approach to scholarship training to structure its graduate student mentorship program.
 All Urban Health graduate students are offered NCFDD memberships upon enrollment, and in the Spring of 2014, I will conduct a series of conference calls to guide interested graduate students in the use of NCFDD resources.